chirag-11/evalweek2/README.md

 Image Gallery
-the project is about several country with their flags and their capital
+the project is about several country with their flags and their capital the project will run on localhost:3000 getting started

-getting started
+npm install

 to start the project in production mode enter cli command